AI Ethics in Business: A Practical Framework

 AI ethics often conjures abstract philosophical debates disconnected from business reality.
 In truth, unethical AI systems create concrete business risks: regulatory penalties, customer backlash, talent recruitment difficulties, and long-term brand damage.
 Ethical AI isn't about virtue signaling; it's about building sustainable, defensible business systems.

-Understanding the Business Case for AI Ethics
+What Is the Business Case for AI Ethics?

 Beyond regulation, customer expectations are evolving.
 A 2024 survey found that 73% of customers want transparency about how companies use their data for AI.
 68% want the ability to opt out of AI-driven decisions affecting them.
 Organizations ignoring these preferences risk customer loss to competitors with stronger ethical practices.